-Proposals must be submitted using the online Response Form found in the 'How to Apply' section of the $\underline{\sf EECA}$ website.
+Proposals must be submitted using the web-based Response Form found in the 'How to Apply' section of the EECA website.

-The appropriate delegated authority holder must complete and sign the declaration at the end of the Response Form.
-In addition, the Chief Financial Officer, Chief Executive, or Managing Director of the Applicant must approve and sign the declaration relating to the Financial Assessment Template.
+The Chief Financial Officer, Chief Executive, or Managing Director of the applicant must approve and sign the declaration relating to the Financial Assessment Template.